monojit18/ServiceMeshWorkshop/README.md

-  Service Mesh on Kubernetes environment provides mamanging capabilities for the microservices hosted in the K8s cluster Uniformly  and Decouples them from the Applications (*Microservices*) layer.
-This makes it a great tool for Infrastructure architect as well as Developer architects to easily Manage, Observe and Secure the cluster.
+  Service Mesh provides managing capabilities for the micro-services hosted in the Kubernetes cluster uniformly and decouples them from the Applications (*Microservices*) layer.

+  This makes it a great tool for Infrastructure architects as well as Developer architects easily Manage, Observe and Secure the cluster

   - Some Service Mesh can have its own Ingress Controller or Gateway - viz. *Istio*
     - Istio works in both ways
     - This workshop rather use Istio's own Gateway rather than requiring an existing one

   - Some Service Mesh might be dependent on existing Ingress Gateway - viz. *Linkerd*
     - Thsi workshop would use Linkerd with Nginx Ingress controller

-  - **Features**
-    - Observability
-    - Ingress Routing
-    - Traffic Management
-      - Ingress Routing
-      - Traffic Splitting
-      - Distruibuted Tracing
-      - Service Mirroring
-      - Circuit Breaking
-  - **Benefits**
-    - Blue/Green Deployment
-    - Fault Injection
-    - Multi Cluster Connectivity
-    - A/B Testing
-  - **Considerations**
-    - Complexity
+  - #### Features

-    - Additional Resource Overhead
+    - **Observability** - Monitor applications hosted inside the cluster

+    - **Traffic Splitting** - Split Ingress Traffic to different versions of an API.
+Helps perform - *Blue/Green Deployment, A/B Testing, Fault Injection*

+    - **Distributed Tracing** - Trace/Compare Service to Service calls with visualisation

+    - **Circuit Breaking** - Limit impact of failures due to uncertainty in Network and make services resilient

-    - Additional Latency
+  - #### Considerations

+    - **Complexity** - More complex for simple requirements
+    - **Resource Overhead** - Additional components needs additional resources - CPU, Memory
+    - **Additional Latency** - Proxies, Policy checks adds latency; so might be a challenge for highly latency sensitive applications

 ## Purpose